opendatasoft/codelibrary/content/page-templates/listing-page/1/index.md

 This template is an alternative to the automated [Listing Generator](https://codelibrary.opendatasoft.com/generators/listing-generator/).
 It offers more customization possibilities to advanced users who would like to add or remove items to this template, or reuse some blocks on another page.

 > This ressource integrates the following widgets:
 > - `ods-select` to create the filters on text fields.
-[Documentation available here](https://codelibrary.opendatasoft.com/widget-tricks/ods-select/)
+[Resource available here](https://codelibrary.opendatasoft.com/widget-tricks/ods-select/)
 > - `ods-date-range-slider` to create the date selector.
-[Documentation available here](https://codelibrary.opendatasoft.com/widget-tricks/ods-date-range-slider/)
+[Resource available here](https://codelibrary.opendatasoft.com/widget-tricks/ods-date-range-slider/)
 > - `ods-aggregation` to create KPI.
-[Documentation available here](https://codelibrary.opendatasoft.com/widget-tricks/ods-aggregation/)
+[Resource available here](https://codelibrary.opendatasoft.com/widget-tricks/ods-aggregation/)
 > - `ods-results` to list the content of the records from the dataset.
-[Documentation available here](https://codelibrary.opendatasoft.com/widget-tricks/ods-results/)
+[Resource available here](https://codelibrary.opendatasoft.com/widget-tricks/ods-results/)